-Item Mitigation and management measures and Project site requirements Responsibility Timing Reference SEA- - Senior Environmental Advisor, EA - Environmental Advisor, CM - - Construction Mar nager, SS - Site Supervis or Where re-using, recycling or recovering waste is not possible, waste will be treated or disposed of.
-6. Waste will only be exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal of the subject waste, or in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014 , or to any other place that can lawfully accept such waste.
+Item Mitigation and management measures and Project site requirements Responsibility Timing Reference ESM - Environment & Sustainability Manager, SEA - Senior Environmental Advisor, EA Where re-using, recycling or recovering waste is not possible, waste will be treated or disposed of. - Environmental Advis or, CM - Construction Manage r, SS - Site Supervisor 6.
+Waste will only be exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal of the subject waste, or in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014 , or to any other place that can lawfully accept such waste.
 This is further detailed in Section 6.6.
 CM/SS During construction MCoA D113 7.
 All waste will be assessed, classified, managed, transported and disposed of in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes.
 EA/CM/SS During construction MCoA D114, REMM WR1, CEMF 14.2a(iv), CEMF 14.2d 8.
 A hazardous material survey will be completed for those buildings and structures suspected of containing hazardous or special waste materials (particularly asbestos) prior to their demolition.
 If hazardous waste or special waste (e.g., asbestos) is encountered, it will be handled and managed in accordance with relevant legislation, codes of practice and Australian standards.
 SEA/CM Pre-construction / during construction REMM WR2 9.
 Construction waste will be minimised by accurately calculating materials brought to the site and limiting materials packaging, following the process in Section 6.2.
 SEA/CM/SS Pre-construction / during construction REMM WR3 10.
 Waste streams will be segregated to avoid cross-contamination of materials and maximise reuse and recycling opportunities.
-CM/SS During construction REMM WR4
+CM/SS/EA During construction REMM WR4 11.
+A materials tracking system will be implemented for material transferred between Sydney Metro West sites and to offsite locations such as licensed waste management facilities.
+EA/CM/SS During construction REMM WR5